SaaS Security Posture Management Explained

 • Lifecycle (Mis)management: Another common misconfiguration in SaaS applications are abandoned resources - which could be dormant accounts, legacy API/OAuth tokens, inactive external data shares, and more.
 Unmanaged identities and configurations are a SaaS security Achilles’ heel.
 Attackers exploit weaknesses in human and non-human identity lifecycles.
 These neglected elements create blind spots for security teams, offering attackers a perfect entry point for unauthorized access.
 SSPM tools help fortify your defenses, enforce a rigorous lifecycle management process for all SaaS identities, tokens, data shares, and security configurations.
 This eliminates unnecessary access points, minimizes risk, and shrinks the attack surface.

-• SaaS-to--SaaS Integrations: Unauthorized or overprivileged third-party integrations can compromise security.
+• SaaS-to–SaaS Integrations: Unauthorized or overprivileged third-party integrations can compromise security.
 SSPM tools offer visibility into these connections, helping assess risks and ensure only vetted integrations access corporate data.
 This extends to managing non-human identities—like OAuth tokens, API keys and service accounts—and can include monitoring integrations with generative AI tools, which may pose additional privacy and data security concerns.

 • Data Leaks: SaaS applications increasingly host extensive amounts of sensitive data.
 Whether it’s a file in Box, Google Drive, OneDrive, or SharePoint; a source code repository in GitHub or GitLab; a knowledge page on ServiceNow or Confluence; a recording in Zoom, ensuring least privilege access for external collaborators has become critical for modern businesses.
 Unsecured data storage or sharing can lead to data breaches and regulatory penalties.
 SSPMs govern data access, enforce least privilege, and monitor data sharing settings, ensuring sensitive information is adequately protected.

-Benefits of Utilizing SSPM Tools
+Benefits of SSPM Solutions

 Implementing SSPM capabilities like Valence offers numerous benefits for your organization, including:

 • Enhanced Security Posture: By continuously monitoring and addressing security weaknesses, SSPM tools significantly reduce the attack surface and improve your overall security posture.
+SSPM also plays a key role in securing SaaS environments by managing risks throughout the SaaS lifecycle and protecting against vulnerabilities and shadow SaaS applications.

 • Improved Compliance: SSPM helps ensure your SaaS applications adhere to relevant data security and privacy regulations, mitigating compliance risks.